agama-project/agama/doc/storage_ui.md

 - Same action but using the minimum sizes (i.e. min) as lower limit

-The proposed workflow and interface should cover most of the basic use-cases, although further improvements may be needed to accomodate scenarios like re-installing the system in a similar way to the option "Import Mount Points" from the YaST Partitioner.
+The proposed workflow and interface should cover most of the basic use-cases, although further improvements may be needed to accommodate scenarios like re-installing the system in a similar way to the option "Import Mount Points" from the YaST Partitioner.

 ## Automatic Size Limits